Mathieu Cafaro: Standard Liège

 On 11 January 2022, Cafaro signed for Belgian club Standard Liège.
 The deal reportedly involved no transfer fee, although Reims were given a "considerable" sell-on percentage fee.

-Loan to Saint-Étienne
+Saint-Étienne

-On 20 July 2022, Cafaro joined Saint-Étienne on a season-long loan with an option-to-buy.
+On 20 July 2022, Cafaro joined Ligue 2 club Saint-Étienne on a season-long loan with an option-to-buy.
+He eventually joined the club permanently in June 2023.

+Paris FC

+On 3 February 2025, Cafaro signed a two-and-a-half-year contract with Paris FC in Ligue 2.

 Personal life

 Cafaro is of Italian descent through his paternal grandfather.